paolomoretti/prolific/README.md

 - **ROUTINES**

-  *Usage:* To use a routine you have to add it to the routines prototype:
+  *Usage:* To use a routine you can either add it to the routines prototype or use a method:

   ```
   prolific::routines["Restart my app with a logged in user"] = ->